Nokokinoko/TestUnity/README.md

 Restart after drop
 Fade IN/OUT when play, drop

+### TAG Silhouette
+Show silhouette when hidden in an object

 # License
 This software is released under the MIT License, see LICENSE.